stefnotch/TimeNexus/Migration Plan.md

 - Deadly projectiles (trap): Mostly done

-- Checkpoints (Not to be confused with actually saving anything to the disk): Mostly done
+- Checkpoints (Not to be confused with actually saving anything to the disk): Done

-- **Health bar: TODO**
+- Health bar: Done

 - **The basics of level 2's environment: Started**

 ## Flax

-- Working on level 2 using the features above.
+Working on level 2 using the features above.
 Since they won't take as long to implement in Flax, a few other features can be implemented as well:

 - An altar where the player can pick up the time gun will be added to level 1: Done

-- **A better checkpoints menu (with buttons for each checkpoint): Might be done at the end, a settings menu is a higher priority**
+- **A better checkpoints menu (with buttons for each checkpoint): Won't be done**

 - Far better time scrolling transitions: Done

+- Extra: A lion statue: Done

 ## Xenko